 Warm up in this cold weather with this spicy Instant Pot steak chili recipe which is not only so flavorful, but easy to make.
 It just takes about 30 minutes to get a deliciously flavorful meal that everyone in your family will love.
+This recipe is only 5 Freestyle points per serving.

 This cold weather is killing me lately.
 Goodness…Georgia is not equipped for this chilly weather.
 When the weather cools down, I crave chili.
 I hope I’m not the only person who feels that way.
 I feel like chili helps to warm the soul and keeps you from freezing your tushy off.